mikesmallhelp/wacat/README.md

 Push the button #0
   1 passed (13.7s)
 ```
 In the output you can see that values from the input-texts.txt file are used.
+You can use for the testing different input text files, for example from the page https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file.